 You will be able to fully adjust the ISO, aperture and shutter speed.
 This is really where the learning curve is, but if you invest the time, the control is worth it.
 As you gain skills and confidence with the camera, you will be able to minimize the adverse effects of creating paintings from photographs.

 Finding a Balance: Photography and Fine Art

-See Timothy W. Jahn’s work in Strokes of Genius 3, The Best of Drawing: Fresh Perspectives.
-Visit his website at TimothyWJahn.com.
+See Timothy W. Jahn’s work in Strokes of Genius 3, The Best of Drawing: Fresh Perspectives, and be sure to check out his website, TimothyWJahn.com.